beekai-oss/react-simple-animate/README.md

 Features:

  - Simple animation from inline style A to style B
- - Support will mount and unmount (New)
+ - Support add and remove child (New)
  - Make animation toggle easy
  - In-built delay animation mechanism
  - Tiny size without other dependency